USRSE/rse-stories/_posts/2022-04-07-rowland-mosbergen.md

 title: "The Master Connector"
 author: "@vsoch"
 rse: "Rowland Mosbergen"
-excerpt: "Rowland has insights about opportunity and inclusions that have potential to change how you think."
+excerpt: "Rowland has insights about opportunity and inclusion that have potential to change how you think."
 date: "2022-04-07 8:30:00"
 external_media: https://us-rse.org/rse-stories-episodes-1/2022/rowland-mosbergen-episode-72.mp3
 length: 342294528